devstopfix/elixoids/README.md

 ### Ruby Clients

 There are some sample clients, written in Ruby, in the [clients](clients) folder.
-They require two libraries (which may require *sudo* depending on your Ruby installation):
+They require two libraries:

     gem install eventmachine
     gem install faye-websocket

-    gem list --local

-To run a simple client that instructs a ship to [shoot the nearest asteroid](clients/client_shoot_nearest_rock.rb):
+To run a simple client that instructs a ship to [shoot the nearest ship](clients/client_shoot_nearest_ship.rb):

-    ruby clients/client_shoot_nearest_rock.rb

-If you are running the game other than at localhost, specify the websocket in the environment:

-    export ELIXOIDS_SERVER=rocks.example.com:8065
+    export ELIXOIDS_SERVER=rocks.example.com:8065 ruby clients/client_shoot_nearest_ship.rb

-NB The websocket library is troublesome.
+NB The websocket connection can be *troublesome* on OSX.
 It will often fail to connect after a reboot.
 Keep trying and it will eventually connect and stay connected!
 These scripts will be migrated to Python3.

 ## Refresh UI